HOME / DEALER INFO

 Every dealer and vendor who attends a For The Record (FTR) Vinyl Record Show agrees to and is bound by the following guidelines:

-Table locations
+Table Locations

-Priority is given to regulars who are booked throughout the year.
-If you are a new dealer, please be general in any location requests – “in the middle, toward the front, on a wall” etc. While we do our best to accommodate requests, no location is guaranteed.
-If you are unhappy with a location, ask about the possibility of trying another spot next show.
-Complaints about table location to customers and fellow dealers is bad form.
-Just don’t do it, please.
+While we do our best to accommodate requests, no location is guaranteed.
+If you are unhappy with a location, ask about the possibility of trying another spot at the next show.

 Theft